ElMehdiLebbar/SeuleJs/README.md

 ### [:arrow_forward: Try it Yourself](https://codepen.io/el-mehdi-lebbar/pen/abpdLNY)

-:star: **@css:**  The css HTML method sets one or more style properties for the selected elements.
+⭐ **@css:**  The css HTML method sets one or more style properties for the selected elements.

 #### Syntax: